Friday, June 16, 2017

 The Mini-Comic

 Another small zine I recently purchased was a comic called What Danforth Saw from artist Sean Poppe.
 I was expecting a digest-sized thing, so when I got a 3.5" by 5" envelope from him in the mail I was a little surprised.
-Inside was a blank piece of paper folded over a tiny booklet.
-The booklet was/is 3.25" x 3.75" and 20 pages long.
-(That number includes the cover and both sides of every page.
-IOW it is 5 strips of paper, printed on both sides and stapled/folded in the center.)
+Inside was a blank piece of paper folded over a tiny booklet, 3.25" x 3.75" and 20 pages long.
+IOW it is 5 strips of paper, printed on both sides and stapled/folded in the center.
 The hand-feel was a bit like one of the old (horrible but also clever) Jack Chick tracts.
 It didn't even occur to me to feel "cheated" by the size.
 For one thing, I paid almost nothing for it.
 For another, the small format just seemed awesome!
-What a great idea to make the zine so that it fit in the kind of envelope that Thank You cards often use.
+Like a little treasure that fits inside a standard small envelope (the kind in which most Thank You notes are sent).

 What's So Easy About These?